The Power of Pregnancy Relaxation: 4 Benefits to Enhance Your Pregnancy Journey and 7 Tips to Practice with Ease

 Relaxation benefits your baby and your sleep:

-Practicing relaxation reduces the stress hormone, cortisol, in your blood, benefiting you and your baby as they receive less stress hormones via the placenta.
+Practicing relaxation reduces the stress hormone, cortisol, in your blood, benefiting you and your baby - your baby receives less stress hormones via the placenta.
 Relaxation also lowers your blood pressure, helps you focus on and build your connection with baby and can even improve sleep (and who doesn't love better sleep?!)

 Relaxation aids post-natal healing: